intershop/devenv-4-iom/doc/04_development_process.md

 ### Run SOAP tests

-To run all soap tests, use the following method:
+To run all SOAP tests, use the following method:

     # Make sure that soap.properties reflects the latest version of configuration
     devenv-cli.sh get soap-props > soap.properties